griffithlab/civic-docs/docs/curating/monitoring.rst

 From your User Profile, a curator can see cumulative statistics of CIViC activities, a table of your submitted evidence items, and your most recent activity:

 1. A curator's cumulative statistics are displayed in the top right.
-These statistics contribute to your rank in different categories on the `Community Page <https://civicdb.org/community/main>`_.
+These statistics contribute to your rank in different categories on the `Contributors Page <https://civicdb.org/users/>`_.
 2. The Evidence table shows all of a curator's submitted evidence items and their current state (Submitted, Accepted, Rejected).
 Here are some tips for exploring this table:

    - Custom sort by clicking on the column headers.